 - The mutation spectrum in familial versus sporadic congenital cataract based on next-generation sequencing.BMC Ophthalmol.
 2020; 20: 361

 - A novel CRYGC E128∗ mutation underlying an autosomal dominant nuclear cataract in a south Indian kindred.Ophthalmic Genet.
 2020; 41: 556-562

 - Molecular etiology of isolated congenital cataract using next-generation sequencing: single center exome sequencing data from Turkey.Mol Syndromol.
 2020; 11: 302-308

 - Two Paired Box 6 mutations identified in Chinese patients with classic congenital aniridia and cataract.Mol Med Rep. 2018; 18: 4439-4445

 - Identification of a novel MIP frameshift mutation associated with congenital cataract in a Chinese family by whole-exome sequencing and functional analysis.Eye (Lond).
 2018; 32: 1359-1364

 All authors have completed and submitted the ICMJE disclosures form.

 HUMAN SUBJECTS: Human subjects were included in this study.
-The human ethics committees at NYU Langone Health approved the study.
+The study and all its protocols were approved by the Ethics Committee of the HongQi Hospital, MuDanJiang Medical University (approval number: 201703).
+Informed consent was obtained from all participants and their parents/guardians.
 All research adhered to the tenets of the Declaration of Helsinki.
-All participants provided informed consent.

-No animal subjects were included in this study.
+No animal subjects were used in this study.

-Obtained funding: N/A; Study was performed as part of regular employment duties at NYU Langone Health.
+Obtained funding: N/A; Study was performed as part of the authors' regular employment duties.
 No additional funding was provided.